Documentation

 9

-Review results and remediate as needed
+Review results and apply remediations

 Review failures, then apply remediations through the dashboard.
 All changes are safe and reversible.